IBM/cloudpakforapps-workshop/workshop/exercise-1/README.md

 ![Run test and monitor results](images/js_lab1_app_side_by_side_perf_test.png)

-> **NOTE:** Profiling the node.js code is currently not working an [issue](https://github.com/eclipse/codewind-node-profiler/issues/5) is opened on the github repo for the codewind node.js profiler extension.
+> **NOTE:** Profiling the node.js code is currently not working, an [issue](https://github.com/eclipse/codewind/issues/533) is opened on the github repo for the codewind node.js profiler extension.